particle-iot/docs/src/content/datasheets/wi-fi/p2-migration-guide.md

 | Analog Input | &check; | |
 | PWM | &check; | |

 On Gen 2 devices (STM32), only the WKP pin can wake from HIBERNATE sleep mode.

-This restriction does not exist on the P2 and Gen 3 devices.
+This restriction does not exist on the P2 and Gen 3 devices; any pin can be used to wake from all sleep modes.

 ### CAN (Controller Area Network)